 Best Film – Roman Holiday – 1954 British Academy of Film and Television Arts

 Best Foreign Actor – Eddie Albert – 1954 British Academy of Film and Television Arts

 Best Foreign Actor – Gregory Peck – 1954 British Academy of Film and Television Arts

 Outstanding directorial Achievement – William Wyler – 1954 Directors Guild of America

 Roman Holiday is a classic feature that is still loved by many today.
 It is a light-hearted, romantic comedy that proved to be timeless.
 Roman Holiday made the iconic Audrey Hepburn famous and she is still associated with her role in the film.
 Audrey won an Oscar for the role, which surprised no one as she was so natural and luminous in her very first feature film.
 Gregory Peck was the ideal leading man for Roman Holiday and his chemistry with Audrey is obvious from the get-go.
 Stills from the film’s most romantic scenes are sold in countries all over the world.
 The premise of the film is so timeless that it has been copied countless of times since its release.
 But still, no copy can come close to the real thing.

 Roman Holiday was also very good for Vespa and Rome.
-It inspired the Vespa craze that followed and promoted the beauty of Rome, To this day there are Roman Holiday city tours.
+It inspired the Vespa craze that followed and promoted the beauty of Rome.
+To this day there are popular Roman Holiday city tours.